teobabic/Pocket6/README.md

 Advanced users, feel free to test various control space sizes and aspect ratios.
 These settings can be adjusted in the *Pocket6 Logic* game object in the smartphone app project.

 ## Compatibility
-The project was made and tested in Unity 2019.1.5f1, Xcode 11.2.1, iPhone X and iOS 13.3.
+The project was made and last tested in Unity 2021.3+, Xcode 14.3, iPhone 13 Pro and iOS 16.4.

 System requirements:
 * iPhone with ARKit capabilities